The Introvert ENTP

-While ENTPs do become antsy if they cannot interact with others and spend time sharing valuable conversation, shallow interactions are somewhat draining for them.
-People who don’t provide much value to the discussion and only want to talk about boring things, can leave the ENTP feeling more drained than being alone for long periods of time.
-They do need some sort of social interacting, but they need it to be something that actually feels rewarding for them.
+While ENTPs do become antsy if they cannot interact with others and spend time sharing valuable conversations, shallow interactions are somewhat draining for them.
+People who don’t provide much value to the discussion and only want to talk about boring things can leave the ENTP feeling more drained than being alone for long periods of time.
+They do need some social interacting, but they need it to be something that feels rewarding for them.
 Often the ENTP thrives on debates with people who can keep up and actually provide interesting topics and ideas.

 They Have Rich Inner Minds

-ENTPs might express certain things in an extroverted and outward manner, but at the same time their thinking process is very internal.
-ENTPs use their rich inner worlds to process information and so sometimes this process requires time to themselves to think.
-They enjoy taking everything in from the outside world, and make patterns in a way that is often very external.
-At the same time ENTPs do need some time to themselves in order to fully process everything and think it through in a way that others might struggle to really understand.
+ENTPs might express certain things in an extroverted and outward manner, but at the same time, their thinking process is very internal.
+ENTPs use their rich inner worlds to process information, and so sometimes this process requires time for themselves to think.
+They enjoy taking everything in from the outside world and make patterns in a way that is often very external.
+At the same time, ENTPs do need some time to themselves in order to fully process everything and think it through in a way that others might struggle to really understand.
 Their inner worlds is still a rather rich and vivid place, even if they are capable of pulling out of it long enough to pay attention to others.

 What Makes Them More Introverted

 While they are considered extroverts, it is far more complex for some types than this.
 ENTPs dominant functions deal with patterns in a way that makes them connect to the world and reach out for new experiences.
 They love diving into different subjects and settings and can be extremely outgoing people.
 At the same time, ENTPs can become drained by certain interactions and things that bore them.
 They also don’t require constant and direct social interaction in order to truly feel energized.
 All they need is an outlet for new ideas and the means to share these thoughts with someone else.
 This doesn’t always mean getting into social gatherings, and can sometimes be provided with internet forums or simply through a phone call.